strand/take-three/README.md

 ### To be built

-- a maintainer can generate a blank note.
+x a maintainer can generate a blank note.
 - a maintainer can generate the site from all notes.
 - a maintainer can generate the site from recently changed notes.
 - a user can see an index of notes